 The specific changes in strike out and underline format are provided in Exhibit 1.
+Changes subsequent to transmittal are shown in double underline, double strike out format.

 VI.
 Data and Analysis

 A. Amendment to Clarify Use of "Contiguous" Term

 In the AGR provisions, the term "contiguous" is used in several different contexts.
 One use of the term relates to location requirements for small preserves for 60/40 PRDs, which must be located 'contiguous' to other preserves.
 That 'contiguity requirement' is the subject of the majority of this report.